smsummers1/e15/vhours/README.md

 Turn on your XAMPP web server and then click the **start all** button.

-**Note** : Feel free to only start the MySQL database and the Apache web server if you want.
+**Note:** Feel free to only start the MySQL database and the Apache web server if you want.
 I just prefer to start them all since it is just one click and it won&#39;t hurt or noticeably slow anything down to have the ProFTPD running along-side the others even though we aren&#39;t going to use it.

 Open a browser and type in the URL [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)